dbt-labs/docs.getdbt.com/website/blog/2023-01-17-grouping-data-tests.md

 ## Now in dbt-utils!

-If you're intrigued by the prospect of grouped checks, it's now easier than ever to implement in [dbt-utils](https://github.com/dbt-labs/dbt-utils).
-The 1.0.0 release brings [grouping in tests](https://github.com/dbt-labs/dbt-utils#grouping-in-tests) to all relevant tests.
+If you're intrigued by the prospect of grouped checks, it's now possible to [run these tests from dbt-utils](https://github.com/dbt-labs/dbt-utils#grouping-in-tests).
+The 1.0.0 release [brings grouping in tests to all relevant tests](https://www.emilyriederer.com/post/grouping-data-quality-update/), specifically:

-Specifically:

 - equal_rowcount()
 - fewer_rows_than()